 3. Ride the Shanghai MagLev Train, a.k.a. the Shanghai Transrapid

-This is one of the world’s only magnetic levitation trains, meaning it is hovers above its tracks without touching due to brilliantly engineered magnets keeping it suspended.
+This is one of the world’s only magnetic levitation trains, meaning it is hovering above its tracks without touching due to brilliantly engineered magnets keeping it suspended.
 The lack of friction creates the smoothest, fastest ride possible and speeds of up to 250 miles per hour.

 4. The Southern Great Wall of China

-While most people know about the Northern Great Wall, being that it is considered one of the seven wonders of the world, very few people are aware that there is a Great Wall to the south as well.
+While most people know about the Northern Great Wall, is that it is considered one of the seven wonders of the world, very few people are aware that there is a Great Wall to the south as well.
 Spanning 190 miles, it was built by rulers during the Ming Dynasty for military usage and defense against the Mio people of the south.

 5. Huangguoshu Falls in Guizhou Province